phpreboot/website/contribution-guide.md

 Import enough articles locally to have local website ready.

-Congratulation, your local website is up and running.
+Congratulations, your local website is up and running.
 What will you contribute now?

 ## Contribution